39 Daily Money Affirmations for Financial Abundance

 Pros and Cons of Money Affirmations

 As mentioned earlier, affirmations don’t always appeal to or work for everyone.
-Depending on your current state of mind and life circumstances, financial affirmations may seem trivial, frivolous, or simply not a priority.
+Depending on your current state of mind and life circumstances, financial affirmations may seem trivial, futile, or simply not a priority.
 If you’re experiencing some stressful times or financial hardships, you may not have the emotional or mental bandwidth to take them on.

-Pros of Using Money Affirmations
+Pros of Using Money Affirmations,

-• Assist in setting personal boundaries
+• Assist in setting personal financial boundaries

-• Help in creating a realistic budget
+• Help you create a realistic budget

-• Cultivate a positive relationship with money
+• Cultivate a more positive relationship with money

 • Keep you focused on your vision and financial goals